sevvandi/netseer_paper/paper/paper.md

 With markdown, you can write comments using:
 [//]: # (BO: This is the comment message)
 These comments shouldn't be visible in the created pdf, or when rendering markdown as HTML.
+Edit: They are still visible when converting to pdf, but not in HTML.
 If you want a comment to be visible in rendered markdown, I'm going to use:
 **--BO: This is a comment message--**
 Where BO are my initials.
 Remember for markdown that 2 spaces at the end of a line = new line.